cmichi/ulm-opening-hours/README.md

 # ToDo Code

- * Complete translation of `categories`
- * Marker Popup: better formatting (tabulator)
+ * Marker Popup: better formatting of opening_hours
- * "We off" in some popups to better readable label
+ * Change "We off" in some popups to a better readable label

 # ToDo OSM database